- A Chronological Presentation

 of the blockade with its Western allies, but was rejected.

-that Israel did not seek a military confrontation with
+speech that Israel did not seek a military confrontation

-for the coming war against Israel.
-Nasser declares that
+support for the coming war against Israel.
+Nasser

-the Arab's objective is the complete annihilation of
+declares that the Arabs' objective was the complete

-forces more than two to one, and with the prospect of
+Israeli armed forces more than two to one, and with

 attacked from all sides, the Israelis chose to strike